bodsch/ansible-loki/README.md

 A list of components to run.
 The default value `all` runs Loki in single binary mode.
-The value `read` is an alias to run only read-path related components such as the querier and query-frontend, but all in the same process.
+The value `read` is an alias to run only read-path related components such as the `querier` and `query-frontend`, but all in the same process.
-The value `write` is an alias to run only write-path related components such as the distributor and compactor, but all in the same process.
+The value `write` is an alias to run only write-path related components such as the `distributor` and `compactor`, but all in the same process.

 Supported values:
   `all`, `compactor`, `distributor`, `ingester`, `querier`, `query-scheduler`,